prydin/nsx-mp/README.md

-# Szmple SDK-Based NSX Management Pack
+# Sample SDK-Based NSX Management Pack

 This is a sample management pack for collection of custom NSX metrics.